 Is Shrinkage a Huge Problem in 3D Printing?

-When cooling, ABS shrinks by around 8 percent, but that highly varies depending on the use and some other conditions.
-PLA has lesser shrinkage, which stands at 2.5 percent and that of Nylon stands 1.7 percent.
+When cooling, ABS shrinks by around 0.8 %, but that highly varies depending on the use and some other conditions.
+PLA has lesser shrinkage, which stands at 0.25 % and that of Nylon stands 1.5 percent.
 That means that apart from warping, the printed material will not be of the desired size.
-A 50 mm print might be a 46 mm after the printing.

 How to Compensate Shrinkage in 3D Printing